ErmakovDmitriy/haproxy-spoe-auth/docs/openidconnect.md

 The SPOE agent supports information extraction from an OpenID ID token claims data.

 The required claims list must be passed from HAProxy in a variable `arg_token_claims` as JSON paths separated by spaces.
+If the claims themselves contain spaces, dashes or other characters not in [a-zA-Z0-9], the characters must be URL Query encoded.
 On successful authentication, the agent will set HAProxy session variables, one variable per requested claim as:

 ```